-As noted above the bond portfolio primarily consists of liquid, high quality bonds with an average rating of A+, ranging from unrated to AAA and with modified durations of between 1 and 8 years.
+As noted above the bond portfolio primarily consists of liquid, high quality bonds with an average rating of AA-, ranging from BBB+ to AAA and with modified durations of between 0.2 and 9.6 years.

 There are no investments in derivative instruments.